ARCHITECTURAL ALIGNMENT

 • Architectural alignment alone cannot intercept all harmful outputs; training-time alignment reduces the frequency of proposals that strain constitutional gates.

-3. Philosophical Foundations: The Limits of the Sayable
+3. Philosophical Foundations: Limits of the Sayable and Patterns of Living Practice

 3.1 The Wittgensteinian Frame